-You will advise fund teams on various options on our grant funding processes.
+You will provide advice and best practice guidance to fund teams on various options on our grant funding processes.
 Lead the planning and coordination of various grant funds, contract administration and management including best practice across all business processes, by utilising your professional relationship management.

 Your role may include the following tasks:

-- Work with fund leads to lead the implementation of process support for investment processes including contestable and negotiated mechanisms;
+- Work with fund leads to lead the process support and coordination of investment processes including contestable and negotiated mechanisms;

-- Contribute to the development of application documents and guidelines, online portal application forms and assessment systems, contract administration and review processes;
+- Contribute to the development of application and assessment documents and guidelines, and online application and assessment forms;

-- Coordinate and support assessment processes for funding applications and contract reviews;
+- Coordinate and support assessment processes for funding applications;

 - Management of contracting and payment processing with successful applicants;

-- Lead the planning, coordination and implementation of contract reviews and variations to contracts;
+- Lead the planning, coordination and implementation of contract review processes and variations to contracts; and

-- Guide and mentor other investment coordinators to develop their technical knowledge and funding and contracting best practice; and
+- Provide guidance and coaching to investment coordinators to develop their technical knowledge of grant funding and contracting best practice.

 To be successful in this role you will need to demonstrate:

-- Proven track record of experience in best practice, grant funding, contract administration and processing support;
+- Proven track record of experience in administration, business processing support and grants funding;

 - Proven experience in planning, coordination and time management;